Major aim of the journal

 Reading audience of the journal

-The journal is aimed at researchers, lecturers, students pursuing a research in the field of risk governance and control.
+The journal is aimed at researchers, lecturers, students pursuing a research in the field of corporate law, corporate governance and related fields, practitioners.

 A concept of open access

-Starting with 2017 the journal became an open access with two options of publication: gold (immediate) or delayed (one year embargo period) open access.
-In this way we address respect to our network and provide an opportunity to our authors to publish their papers in OA.
+The Journal has a hybrid open-access publishing model providing 2 options of publication: gold (immediate) or subscription-based.
+In this way, we address respect to our network and provide an opportunity to our authors to publish their papers in OA.